March 3rd, 2021

 Structure of the evaluation form for the reviewers:

-Each proposal will be reviewed by at least 4 international reviewers.
+Each proposal will be reviewed by 4 international reviewers.
+All core faculty members will be individually reviewed by a separate committee.
 To avoid conflicts of interest, all the reviews are done by scientists of countries different from the units being evaluated.
 The reviews are organized into four sections:

 The criteria and guidelines are meant to set the level of expectations as objectively as possible.
 However, it is the responsibility of the ELLIS sites committee and the ELLIS board to assess to what degree each individual proposal sufficiently addresses the goals and vision of ELLIS.